 Dan Ward believes that all Americans have a right to affordable, accessible, quality healthcare.
-He believes our elderly residents should not have to worry about cuts to Medicare, that low-income Virginians and their children should not be cast aside by politicians fortunate enough to have never needed services such as Medicaid, and that politicians have no place between a woman and her doctor.
-Dan believes that hard-working Virginians should be able to come home from work, sit at their dinner table and know that a pre-existing condition or unfortunate accident for them or their kids will not put them in financial ruin.
+Elderly Virginians should not have to worry about cuts to Medicare.
+Low-income Virginians and their children should not be cast aside by politicians fortunate enough to have never needed services such as Medicaid.
+Politicians have no place between a woman and her doctor.
+Hard-working Virginians should be able to come home, sit at their dinner table, and know that a pre-existing condition or a catastrophic accident will not put them or their family in financial ruin.

 GOING FORWARD: MORE CHOICE IN RURAL AREAS

 The number of people without any health insurance and healthcare facilities continues to be highest in rural areas.
 Sophisticated medical technology and drug regimens have become standard components of basic health care in the 21st century.
 But in rural areas like Central Virginia, lack of community health centers mean that our citizens have a hard time with physical access to a doctor, let alone access to the highest standard of care.